CollinHeist/TitleCardMaker/docs/index.md

     ??? question "Why is this necessary?"

-        Because the repository is Private, the `git clone` command requires the website, but this makes getting updates difficult. authentication.
+        Because the repository is Private, the `git clone` command requires authentication.
 You _can_ download the zipped code from the website, but this makes getting updates difficult.

         A PAT is required instead of a password because GitHub does not allow passwords to be used from the command line.